- There are discontinuities of thermal intensity between consecutive images. How can I fix it?

 Thermal cameras usually have much lower resolution than RGB cameras, and thus the 3D model is of much lower quality.
 The idea is to use the higher resolution RGB images to compute a detailed 3D model, and to project the thermal texture on top of it.
 This greatly improves the final thermal 3D model.

 This happens with thermal cameras that are not registered in our database.
 The preferred way is to send us a sample of the dataset such that we can include it in our database.
-Another way is to open the .p4d file with a text editor and add the line <pixelValue pixelType="uint16" min="0" max="0"/> below the <tangentialT2> and above the <cameraModelSource> line.
+Another way is to close the project, open the .p4d file with a text editor and add the line <pixelValue pixelType="uint16" min="0" max="0"/> below the <tangentialT2> and above the <cameraModelSource> line.
 This should be done before starting to process.

 Make sure to follow this document listing all the EXIF tags read by Pix4Dmapper: 205732309.